Featured image - Best DJ Speakers

 Plus, in terms of output and amplification, the Thrash might be the loudest speaker on this whole list, with 1300 W of power and a maximum output of 125 dB SPL per speaker!

-The best DJ speakers for studio and home use
+The best DJ monitors for studio and home use

 1. KRK ROKIT RP5 G5